-In the comparable period, the Company incurred a loss on debt settlement of \$80,000 due to the settlement of convertible debt with a carrying amount of \$137,093 based on its conversion price of \$0.158 per share and issuance of 867,677 common shares to the debt holder.
+In the prior year, the Company incurred a loss on debt settlement of \$80,000 due to the settlement of convertible debt with a carrying amount of \$137,093 based on its conversion price of \$0.158 per share and issuance of 867,677 common shares to the debt holder.
 In addition, the Company recorded a loss on disposal of resource properties of \$833,149 as a result of the agreements the Company entered with Antler Gold Inc. ("Antler").
 Under the agreements Antler acquired the Company's two subsidiaries (6321593 Canada Inc. and Minera Zapoteca, S.A. de C.V.), resource properties, technical data and related liabilities for nominal consideration.
-See notes 15 and 16 of the financial statements for the period ended July 31, 2020 for further details.
+See notes 16 and 17 of the financial statements for the year ended October 31, 2020 for further details.